Personal Injury Glossary with Definitions

 Personal Injury Protection (PIP)

-PIP is a type of insurance coverage which protects the insured for some of their own losses.
+PIP is a type of insurance coverage that protects the insured for some of their losses.

 A typical PIP policy covers wage loss and medical bills up to the stated amount of coverage.